Revenue Recognition of Grants and Contracts by Not-for-Profit Entities

 - Issue 2: Distinguishing between conditional and unconditional contributions.

-Stakeholders have also expressed that there is difficulty in distinguishing between a condition and a restriction, particularly when funds are provided to an NFP with the stipulation of a certain outcome but no return policy is specified.
-There is also diversity in practice in determining whether the likelihood of failing to meet a condition is remote, which can change when a contribution is recognized.
+Stakeholders also have expressed that there is difficulty in distinguishing between a condition and a restriction, particularly when funds are provided to an NFP with the stipulation of a certain outcome but no return policy is specified.
+There also is diversity in practice in determining whether the likelihood of failing to meet a condition is remote, which can change when a contribution is recognized.
 Overall, the diversity in both Issue 1 and Issue 2 occurs for grants and contracts from various types of funders, but government grants and contracts appear to cause the most concern among stakeholders.
 The conclusions can affect the timing and net asset classification of the revenue recognized in such transactions.

 At its April 20, 2016 meeting, the Board voted to add this project to its technical agenda and directed the staff to pursue the approach of clarifying and improving the existing guidance.
 The Board also directed the staff to perform additional research on the identified issues to best address stakeholder concerns.